 Approximately 95% of the Thai citizenry are Theravada Buddhists.
-The Thais themselves frequently call their religion Lankavamsa (Sinhalese lineage) Buddhism because Thailand originally received Buddhism from Sri Lanka during the Sukhothai period.
-Strictly speaking, Theravada refers only to the earliest forms of Buddhism practised during the Ashokan and immediate port-Ashokan periods in South Asia.
+Thais themselves frequently call their religion Lankavamsa (Sinhalese lineage) Buddhism because Thailand originally received Buddhism from Sri Lanka during the Sukhothai period.
+Strictly speaking, Theravada refers only to the earliest forms of Buddhism practiced during the Ashokan and immediate port-Ashokan periods in South Asia.
 The early Dvaravati and pre-Dvaravati forms of Buddhism – those which existed up until the 10th or 11th century – are not the same as that which developed in Thai territories after the 13th century.

 Since the Sukhothai period (13th to 15th centuries), Thailand has maintained an unbroken canonical tradition and ‘pure’ ordination lineage, the only country among the Theravadin countries to have done so.
-Ironically, when the ordianation lineage in Sri Lanka broke down during the 18th century under Dutch persecution, it was Thailand that restored the Sangha (Buddhist brotherhood) there.
+Ironically, when the ordination lineage in Sri Lanka broke down during the 18th century under Dutch persecution, it was Thailand that restored the Sangha (Buddhist brotherhood) there.
 To this day the major sect in Sri Lanka is called Siamopalivamsa (Siam-Upali lineage, Upali being the name of the Siamese monk who led the expedition to Ceylon), or simply Siam Nikaya (the Siamese sect).

 The Buddha taught his disciples :